ThomasMullaney/Offline-Budget-Tracker/README.md

 </div>

 <p align="center"><font size="3">
-This is an employee directory application.</p>
+This is a PWA offline budget tracking app.</p>
 <div align="center"><a name="menu"></a>
   <h4>
     <a href="https://github.com/ThomasMullaney/Offline-Budget-Tracker">